abhilash1910/SpectralEmbeddings/README.md

 ![img1](Previews/Graph_preview.PNG)

-This is a embedding generator library used for creating Graph Convolution Network, and Graoh Autoencoder embeddings from Knowledge Graphs.
+This is a embedding generator library used for creating Graph Convolution Network, and Graph Autoencoder embeddings from Knowledge Graphs.
 This allows projection of higher order network dependencies for creating the node embeddings with respect to a neighborhood.
 There are 2 different approaches:

 - Graph AutoEncoder Approach: This models the first and higher order similarity measures in a graph for each node in a neighborhood.
 The first and second order similarity measures are created through an Autoencoder circuit which preserves the proximity loss of similarity with reconstruction loss.